anonymousprojs/COCO-2024/README.md

 # COCO
-This is the repository of our paper: Robustness Testing of Code Generation Systems via Concretizing Descriptions
+This is the repository of our paper: Robustness Testing of Code Generation Systems via Concretizing Instructions

 ## Configuration